 Your protections, and our liability, for unauthorized wire transfers are more limited than those for some other Digital Services described in this Agreement.

-Your, and our, rights and obligations regarding wire transfers are governed by (a) your account agreement; (b) this Agreement and any other separate written agreement you may have with us related to wire transfers; and, (c) to the extent not otherwise specified in any other agreement, Article 4A of the Uniform Commercial Code as enacted in the state in which you have an account with us.
+Your, and our, rights and obligations regarding wire transfers are governed by (a) your account agreement; (b) this Agreement and any other separate written agreement you may have with us related to wire transfers; and (c) to the extent not otherwise specified in any other agreement, Article 4A of the Uniform Commercial Code as enacted in the state in which you have an account with us.
 All transactions are also subject to possible limitations under federal law and regulation, including possible U.S. Treasury’s Office of Foreign Assets Control restrictions.

 Specific limits on our liability include, but are not limited to, the following:

 Account aggregation services help you, and/or your financial advisor, manage your finances by allowing us to retrieve account information from your accounts held at other financial institutions and provide you with a consolidated view of your finances.
-Account aggregation provided within Digital Services is only available for all types of accounts.
+Account aggregation provided within Digital Services is not available for all types of accounts.

 Authority to access accounts on your behalf